cakey/ekon/README.md

 * buy price should be < sell price
 * pass through round number so can sell off at end
 * clean up logging
+* allow to move to same location
+* cleanup buy/sell confusion
+* allow only % of edges